 A Gentle Touch for Smooth Removals

 When you’re young, losing your baby teeth is a matter of course.
 Adult teeth, on the other hand, are supposed to last the rest of your life, and we’ll do everything in our power to preserve them whenever they’re injured or infected.
 That said, every situation is unique, and the unfortunate reality is that not every tooth can be salvaged.
 If you call Dr. Bartusiak for a dental emergency and end up needing a tooth removed as a result, we’ll use our advanced techniques and sedation options to help you remain calm and comfortable throughout tooth extractions in our Washington, PA dental office.

-Why Choose Bartusiak Dental Care for Tooth Extractions?
+Why Choose Bartusiak Dental Care of Washington for Tooth Extractions?

 - Early Morning and Evening Appointments